alanqrwang/keymorph/README.md

 ```

 ### Training KeyMorph
+This repository supports several variants of training KeyMorph.
+1. Supervised, affine
+2. Supervised, TPS (thin-plate-spline)
+3. Unsupervised, affine
+4. Unsupervised, TPS

+Unsupervised only requires intensity images, while supervised assumes corresponding segmentation maps for each image.
+Affine/TPS refers to the type of transformation (linear or non-linear).
+A hyperparameter lambda controls the degree of non-linearity for TPS.

 We use the weights from the pretraining step to initialize our model.
 Our pretraining weights are provided in [Releases](https://github.com/evanmy/keymorph/releases/tag/weights).